TheONLYGod1/FivemServerStatus/README.md

-## NOTICE: With the release of text channels in voice channels, any version of discord.js older than v13.8.0 will crash upon creating.
-I am aware of this and do plan on updating the code to to prevent the crashes..
+## NOTICE: This is a BETA version!!
+This may not function properly or cause issues, please do no report errors with this branch!

+## Notes: This branch will be merged with the main once the update to Discord.js@v13.8.0 is finished.
+## Updates:
+# No updates yet...
-# FiveM Server Status
+### FiveM Server Status
 [![](https://img.shields.io/github/forks/TheONLYGod1/FivemServerStatus?label=Fork&style=social)](https://github.com/TheONLYGod1/FivemServerStatus/fork)
 [![](https://img.shields.io/badge/discord.js-v12.5.3-brightgreen)](https://github.com/TheONLYGod1/FivemServerStatus/)
 [![](https://img.shields.io/node/v/bot)](https://github.com/TheONLYGod1/FivemServerStatus/)